build-on-aws/content/tutorials/application-integration-patterns/point-to-point-messaging-with-sqs/index.md

 - A few kilobytes of code will be stored in Amazon S3, which provides 5 GB of free storage.
 - We will call SQS a couple of times, which provides 1 million free requests per month.
-- We will invoce two functions on AWS Lambda, which also provides 1 million free invocations per month.
+- We will invoke two functions on AWS Lambda, which also provides 1 million free invocations per month.

 So if you follow the step-by-step guide, you'll definitely stay within the free tier.
 I've also added a section to the end that helps you remove all the resources created during this tutorial.